-Bucklers, as specified in this rulebook, are considered shields but are strapped to the arm and are considered to be made with lighter materials.
-Players may wear one buckler on each arm, leaving the hands free, but may not use both a buckler and another shield or a shield on the back.
-As such, shield breaking weapons will destroy them with two hits (this includes mages shields; if they follow the specifications, outlined in the rulebook, for bucklers).
+Bucklers, as specified in this rulebook, are considered shields but are strapped to the arm and made with lighter materials.
+As such, shieldbreaking weapons will destroy them with two hits (this includes mages shields; if they follow the specifications, outlined in the rulebook, for bucklers).

-Because it can be difficult to remove a buckler shield during combat, any hits to an already destroyed buckler shield (still strapped to a participants arm or back) will count as a normal hit.
+Because it is difficult to remove a buckler during combat, any hits to an already destroyed buckler (still strapped to a participants arm) will count as a normal hit.

-Again, because it can be difficult to remove a buckler shield during combat, any hits to a buckler shield which is strapped to an injured arm (i.e. light wound) shall count as though said arm was struck directly.
+Again, because it is difficult to remove a buckler during combat, any hits to a buckler which is strapped to an injured arm (i.e. light wound) shall count as though said arm was struck directly.